 - Gluing jobs in cold and wet conditions

 Construction adhesives have done more than anything else to make modern houses solid and squeak-free, but they need to be used properly to perform to their potential.
 When securing subfloors, for instance, you’ve got to screw down each sheet while the glue is still soft, not after flopping down all the sheets that cover the floor (however more efficient this might be).
 Also, when conditions are wet on building sites, polyurethane construction adhesives work best.
+Best by far.
 Since the chemistry behind these formulations requires small amounts of water to harden, damp joists and plywood are no problem at all.
 Round up a cordless caulking gun to save your hand muscles and speed application.
 The subfloor you see to the right was glued down with polyurethane construction adhesive in winter.
 I used a brand called PL Premium.
 It’s my favourite by far – way better than any other construction adhesive I’ve used.

 - Thick, non-running consistency for vertical and horizontal applications